Easy Homemade Breadcrumbs

 Directions

-• 1Add bread crumbs, olive oil, salt, pepper, and dried herbs to a wide skillet over medium heat.
-Cook, stirring often, until the crumbs are golden and crisp, about 5 minutes.
+3For toasted breadcrumbs, add breadcrumbs, olive oil, salt, pepper, and dried herbs to a wide skillet over medium heat.
+Cook, stirring often, until they are golden and crisp, about 5 minutes.

-• 1Heat the oven to 300 degrees Fahrenheit.
-Toss the bread crumbs with the olive oil, salt, pepper, and dried herbs.
-Add the mixture to a rimmed baking sheet and spread into one even layer.
-Bake for 5 minutes, stir, and then bake another 3 to 5 minutes or until the bread crumbs are golden and crisp.
+4Alternatively, heat the oven to 300°F. Toss the breadcrumbs with the olive oil, salt, pepper, and dried herbs.
+Add the mixture to a rimmed baking sheet and spread it into an even layer.
+Bake for 5 minutes, stir, and then bake another 3 to 5 minutes or until the breadcrumbs are golden and crisp.

 Adam and Joanne's Tips

-• Depending on what you plan to do with them, you can leave bread crumbs fresh (this is a nice option for meatballs or meatloaf) or you can toast them in a skillet or bake in the oven until golden and crisp.
+• Fresh vs. toasted: Depending on what you plan to do with them, you can leave bread crumbs fresh (an excellent option for meatballs or meatloaf) or toast them in a skillet or bake in the oven until golden and crisp.

 Nutrition Per Serving Serving Size 1/4 cup / Calories 137 / Total Fat 8 g / Saturated Fat 1.2g / Cholesterol 0mg / Sodium 287.4mg / Carbohydrate 14.3g / Dietary Fiber 0.8g / Total Sugars 1.6g / Protein 2.6g